Cognigy/Documentation/docs/ai/analyze/odata.md

 configured for your local installation.

 !!! note "Authentication for Microsoft Excel and Power BI"
-    When using PowerBI or Excel, you might be asked to authenticate, select `anonymous authentication`.
+    When using Microsoft Excel and Power BI, you might be asked to authenticate, select `anonymous authentication`.

 ## Endpoint Version